survivejs/webpack-merge/README.md

 Check out [SurviveJS - Webpack and React](http://survivejs.com/) to dig deeper into the topic.

+## Contributors

+* [Fernando Montoya](https://github.com/montogeek) - Use separate lodash functions instead of the core package.
+Faster to install this way.

 ## License

 webpack-merge is available under MIT.
 See LICENSE for more details.